 of novel pathogenic pathways for generalised pustular psoriasis

-Marika Catapano, supervised by Dr Francesca Capon - King's College London
+Marika Catapano, supervised by Professor Francesca Capon - King's College London

 The aim of this project was to achieve a better understanding of generalised pustular psoriasis (GPP).
 This is a rare, but potentially life-threatening variant of psoriasis, manifesting with the appearance of painful pustules on inflamed skin.
 Disease episodes require immediate hospitalisation, as they are often accompanied by high fever and a sharp increase in the number of white blood cells.
 As GPP symptoms are very difficult to manage, there is a clear need to identify disease mechanisms that can be targeted for effective treatment.